anasen-collab/analysis/SiCal/RelativeCal/SX3/readme.md

   histo "down_vs_up_divideBack%i_front_%i" is a new extra histo that was created in the OrganizeIC.cpp for data that are normalized with the BackEnergy if your data is not normalized use histo "down_vs_up%i_front_%i" for this code.

+### Methods
+1. //Method 1 - calculates slope of points wihtin pre-defined cut using TGraph. //developed from Step 1 in 'Old' directory
+2. //Method 2 - calculates slope of points wihtin user-defined cut using TGraph //manual cut, from FrontFirst directory
+  // This method works very similar to method 1, except that instead of a predefined cut, the user must
+  // draw their own graphical cut.
+To do this, in the canvas: View->Toolbar and click on the scissors on the top
+  // right hand corner.
+Then, select the region around your data by clicking.
+Double click to close the cut.
+  // A best fit line should appear through your data
+3. Automatic calculation of cut.

 ## Step 2